 In India, World Meteorological Day is marked with numerous activities to create awareness and guide behavioural change.
 Educational institutions, governmental organisations and meteorological agencies conduct seminars, lectures, and awareness programmes highlighting the relevance of the year's theme.
 Occasionally, awards and recognitions are given to individuals or organisations for their contributions in the field of meteorology.
 World Meteorological Day is observed every year on the 23rd of March.

-Facts about World Meteorological Day
+Top 10 Facts for 2026 World Meteorological Day in India

 In the News and Trending in India for World Meteorological Day